alex-bellon/wikipedia/README.md

 - [Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor) - Never attribute to malice that which is adequately explained by stupidity
 - [Homunculus Argument](https://en.wikipedia.org/wiki/Homunculus_argument) - The homunculus argument is a fallacy arising most commonly in the theory of vision.
 One may explain human vision by noting that light from the outside world forms an image on the retinas in the eyes and something (or someone) in the brain looks at these images as if they are images on a movie screen.
 - [Last Thursdayism](https://en.wikipedia.org/wiki/Omphalos_hypothesis#Last_Thursdayism) - "the world might as well have been created last Thursday".
+- [Obscurantism](https://en.wikipedia.org/wiki/Obscurantism) - the practice of deliberately presenting information in an imprecise, abstruse manner designed to limit further inquiry and understanding.
+There are two historical and intellectual denotations of obscurantism: (1) the deliberate restriction of knowledge—opposition to disseminating knowledge; and (2) deliberate obscurity—a recondite literary or artistic style, characterized by deliberate vagueness.
 - [Omphalos Hypothesis](https://en.wikipedia.org/wiki/Omphalos_hypothesis) - The omphalos hypothesis is one attempt to reconcile the scientific evidence that the universe is billions of years old with the Genesis creation narrative, which implies that the Earth is only a few thousand years old.
 - [Misotheism](https://en.wikipedia.org/wiki/Misotheism) - the "hatred of God" or "hatred of the gods"
 - [Russell's Teapot](https://en.wikipedia.org/wiki/Russell%27s_teapot) - an analogy to illustrate that the philosophic burden of proof lies upon a person making unfalsifiable claims, rather than shifting the burden of disproof to others.
 He wrote that if he were to assert, without offering proof, that a teapot, too small to be seen by telescopes, orbits the Sun somewhere in space between the Earth and Mars, he could not expect anyone to believe him solely because his assertion could not be proven wrong.